defeo/class-cost/technical-annex.md

 #### 1.2.1	APPROACH TO THE CHALLENGE AND PROGRESS BEYOND THE STATE-OF-THE-ART

 To include:

--Book from summer school
+- Book from summer school
--Cryptanalysis workshop(s)? + focussed workshop
+- Cryptanalysis workshop(s)? + focussed workshop
--Development of new protocols by dedicated WG on number-theoretic foundations -Implementation dedicated WG and focussed workshop(s) -Database focussed workshop (follow-up from implementation or combined?)
+- Development of new protocols by dedicated WG on number-theoretic foundations
+- Implementation dedicated WG and focussed workshop(s)
+- Database focussed workshop (follow-up from implementation or combined?)
--STSMs (e.g. to foster research connections formed at workshops??)
+- STSMs (e.g. to foster research connections formed at workshops??)

 #### 1.2.2	Objectives